Administrators

 Becky is a middle school teacher at heart.
 Her degree is in Middle Childhood Education with Concentrations in Math and Science.
 She has worked with a variety of middle school teams in myriad ways.
 She has been both a team member and a team leader.
 Becky was fortunate to be a building math team co-leader; she was able to shape the curriculum selected by the Cherry Creek School District for its middle schools.
 She has taught a variety of subjects from American Sign Language to health and history, but math and science have been the two subjects she has focused on the most.
 Spending time exploring cool parts of the city like the zoo and various museums with her son and husband is her favorite thing to do on the weekends.
 Becky also enjoys making quilts and other sewing projects.

-Griffen Stabler Middle School Language Arts Teacher, Gr.
-6 Homeroom, Advisor – Griffen Stabler
+Griffen Stabler Middle School Language Arts Teacher | Homeroom Advisor – Griffen Stabler

 Giffen grew up in Colorado before heading to the East Coast for school and work.
 He graduated from Williams College with a degree in English and Leadership Studies and then spent five summers earning his Masters in English at the Bread Loaf School of English in the mountains of Vermont, while also teaching Middle School English during the school year.
 This experience of being both a student and a teacher at the same time reminded him of the need to keep joy and excitement at the center of the classroom, which has proven especially important when working with middle school students.
 After spending 10 years working and learning at an independent school in Connecticut, he was excited to move back to Colorado with his young family to be closer to the mountains, his family, and schools like St. Elizabeth’s.
 He loves reading, stories, mowing the lawn, being outside, and anything sweet (besides chocolate!).
 He often loses his coffee mug (which has his name on it as a result), so please return it if you see it out and about!

-Taras Wynar photo Sixth, Seventh, and Eighth Grade Science and Sixth Grade Social Studies – Taras Wynar
+Taras Wynar Sixth, Seventh, and Eighth Grade Science and Sixth Grade Social Studies | Homeroom Advisor – Taras Wynar

-Taras has taught science, social studies, religion, and math to middle schoolers for the past 16 years, both in parochial schools and most recently in the Jeffco Public Schools.
+Taras has taught science, social studies, religion, and math to middle schoolers for the past 16 years, both in parochial schools and in Jeffco Public Schools.
 He is a graduate of Regis University with a BA in history and fine arts, and he has two Masters degrees, one in Education and one in History.
 Taras has two young children, and he loves volleyball and ice hockey!

 Specialty Teachers